With Message Maps, Intel Helps Simplify Product Positioning

 The company was working with a big customer that needed to reach a decision on how to position a new product.
 And the product launch was only weeks away.

-While, unfortunately, for competitive reasons, I’m not at liberty to share specifics about Intel’s customer, I can share their Message Map story with you.
+While, unfortunately, for competitive reasons, I’m not at liberty to share specifics about Intel’s customers, I can share their Message Map story with you.

 When you need a customer to reach its decision quickly, you can speed the decision process with Message Maps.